garfix/nli-go/doc/remarks.md

     form: '[A-Z]*',		    pos: lastName      sense: name(this, that, lastName);
     form: '<name>',		    pos: lastName      sense: name(this, name, lastName);

+or allow full regexpses

+    form: '/[A-Z]*/',	    pos: lastName      sense: name(this, name, lastName);

+this would allow me to parse items like numbers and even e-mail addresses, given that the tokens created with the tokenizer would allow it.

 LastName could be part of the lexicon.

 ## 2017-01-14